-It has been quite the journey launching the Grand Boulevard Study and now bringing it decision-makers.
-Thank you to everyone who has participated in the Grand Boulevard Transportation and Land Use Study.
-Your comments and participation at workshops and Open Houses has been key to developing this Study.
+Thank you to everyone who participated in the Grand Boulevard Transportation and Land Use Study.
+Your comments and participation at workshops and Open Houses were key to developing this Study.
 Although no projects are currently funded for implementation, this study will function as a platform for future public improvement work in the Grand District Center, including City projects and future Sacajawea Middle School, and a useful guide for private developers looking at projects in this area.

 The Grand Boulevard Transportation & Land Use Study will require a coordinated community effort by local stakeholders, key public representatives, technical staff from partner agencies, and City staff.
 The City also has a consultant team to help complete several analyses, including transportation.